hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

 Every NFT symbol has its own separate table to store the sell side order book.
 The table name for a particular symbol is formed by taking the symbol and adding "sellBook" to the end of it.
 Thus, if you have an NFT called MYNFT, the MYNFTsellBook table will store all active sell orders.
 Note that this table will not exist if the enableMarket action has not been called yet.
 * fields
-  * account = the Steem account that created this particular order
+  * account = the Steem or Hive account that created this particular order
-  * ownedBy = indicates if this order was created by a Steem account or smart contract.
+  * ownedBy = indicates if this order was created by a user account or smart contract.
 As smart contracts are not supported for now, the value will always be "u".
   * nftId (string) = NFT instance ID for this particular order
   * grouping = holds a copy of the data property values which together uniquely identify how this market order should be grouped, according to the list set by the NFT contract setGroupBy action
   * timestamp (integer) = creation time of this order in milliseconds